Robert-K/typewriter-keyboard/README.md

 ### AutoHotkey is not required to run the executable!

-#### Created for and tested with german keyboard layout.
+#### Created for and tested with german (QWERTZ) keyboard layout.
 May or may not work with different layouts.

 ## Features
 - Several sounds for most keys